Ecosyste.ms: Awesome

 `vg` supports [many formats](https://github.com/vgteam/vg/wiki/File-Formats), the three most important are:

-* `PackedGraph (.vg)` : This is `vg's` native format.
+* `PackedGraph (.vg)` : This is `vg`'s native format.
 It supports edits of all kinds (to topology and paths), but can be inefficient at large scales, especially with many paths.

-* `GFA (.gfa)` : [GFA](https://github.com/GFA-spec/GFA-spec) is standard text-based format and usually the best way to exchange graphs between `vg` and other pangenome tools. `vg` can also operate on (**uncompressed**) GFA files directly, by way of using a `PackedGraph` representation in memory (and therefore shares that format's scaling concerns and edit-ability).
+* `GFA (.gfa)` : [GFA](https://github.com/GFA-spec/GFA-spec) is a standard text-based format and usually the best way to exchange graphs between `vg` and other pangenome tools. `vg` can also operate on (**uncompressed**) GFA files directly, by way of using a `PackedGraph` representation in memory (and therefore sharing that format's scaling concerns and edit-ability).

 * `GBZ (.gbz)` : [GBZ](https://github.com/jltsiren/gbwtgraph/blob/master/SERIALIZATION.md) is a highly-compressed format that uses much less space to store paths than the above formats, but at the cost of not allowing general edits to the graph.